 If you put money into a pension before April 2006, you might be entitled to take more than 25% tax-free cash.
-If you have this entitlement, you will only be able to receive this higher amount if you take all of your tax-free cash all in one go.
 You can check with us if you think this applies to your Quilter pension - our contact details are on page 26.
 If you have other pensions and you think this might apply to them, you should be able to find out by contacting your other providers.